Twin Perspectives

 “But then, things began to change”.

-A Two Day Guide to Tampa, Florida: The Best Places to Eat in Tampa
+The Best Places to Eat During a Weekend in Tampa

-Naturally, a trip here must therefore feature in any two day guide to Tampa, Florida.
+Naturally, a trip here must therefore feature in any weekend in Tampa.

 “Oh, I’m practically here everyday”, our guide for the evening, Stephanie, tells us as we park outside the newly opened Armature Works.